heathblandford/hb_bme680/README.md

 1. Practice soldering headers on 3 spare raspberry pi's you have.

 2. Watch a video on how to solder headers on raspberry pi's.
-	1. Really contemplate wtf you're doing
+	1. Really contemplate what you're doing

 3. Wait a day, then solder the headers to the bme680 PCB.
 	1. Sweat profusely, take a shower.